 Best Time to Visit: After two or three tour buses have unloaded their swarms at the Tunnel View.
 If you want to take pictures, it'll also help if sunset is approaching and there are some big fluffy clouds accessorizing the eastern sky.

 Hiking Time: 45 - 90 minutes

-Scenery Factor: It's similar to Yosemite's most famous panorama, the Tunnel View, but from higher and a bit to the southeast.
+Scenery Summary: It's similar to Yosemite's most famous panorama, the Tunnel View, but from higher and a bit to the southeast.
 In my opinion, it's superior to the Tunnel View.
 You don't see as much of Half Dome, and you miss Sentinel Dome and much of Sentinel Rock, but you do see more of Clouds Rest, plus things you can't see from the Tunnel View: Bridalveil Meadow, Royal Arches, partial views of North Dome and Ribbon Fall, plus a few corners of the Merced River.
 If you're a serious photographer, you'll find this spot eminently tripod-worthy.